 At first sight, the Khan el Khalili market in Cairo looks straight out of the Arabian Nights.
 Picture this.
 Thin winding alleys of a labyrinthine district which is lit up with a multitude of golden Arabian lamps, baubles, trinkets, silk, and spices luring you from every corner, and elaborate shisha pipes gurgling away merrily.
-Now and then, throaty strains of some Arabian love song rises in the air along with plaintive tunes of violin and oudh and it is no wonder, that a visit to the Khan al Khalili market is a must thing to do in Cairo.
+Now and then, throaty strains of some Arabian love song rise in the air along with plaintive tunes of violin and oudh and it is no wonder, that a visit to the Khan al Khalili market is a must thing to do in Cairo.

 Did you know that Khan el Khalili market was originally built to serve as a mausoleum?

 The market dates back to the 14th century when the first Mamluk sultan ruled the country.
 Egypt was still reeling from the devastating ravages of the Black Death at that time.
 Nevertheless, it continued to flourish as a major trade center and that is why many commercial properties were constructed.
-Being constantly on the lookout for more space for construction, he allowed his Master of the Stables, (amir akhur), the amir Jaharkas-al-Khalili to destroy the Fatimid cemetery which housed the tombs of the Fatimid royal family.
-Such was the harsh haste in erecting a large caravanserai on that site, that the dug up bones of the Fatimid royal family were thrown in the rubbish hills east of the city to be disposed off quickly.
+Being constantly on the lookout for more space for construction, he allowed his Master of the Stables, (amir akhur), amir Jaharkas-al-Khalili to destroy the Fatimid cemetery which housed the tombs of the Fatimid royal family.
+Such was the harsh haste in erecting a large caravanserai on that site, that the dug-up bones of the Fatimid royal family were thrown in the rubbish hills east of the city to be disposed off quickly.

 From caravanserai to a commercial district

 A caravanserai in Arabic is “alkhan” and the large market complex soon came to known as Khan el Khalili.
 Since the caravanserai was built to house the merchants along with their goods), it was located in the middle of Cairo‘s most important financial district.
 As an afterthought, the sultan also built many other commercial establishments nearby.
-These include the Sultan Qaitbay‘s wikala, which was another caravanserai and Sultan al-Ghuri wikala.
+These include Sultan Qaitbay‘s wikala, which was another caravanserai, and Sultan al-Ghuri wikala.
 Both were resting houses for the traveling traders and this boosted the zone as a highly important commercial hub.
 Due to its importance, this district of Cairo attracted many foreign traders from Africa and Middle East and so throughout the Mamluk rule and beyond, the site got adorned with many monumental religious buildings.
 By the late 15th century, the area around Khan el Khalili was booming in foreign trade which included precious stones and slaves.

 You may also like: Agora Market in Crete, Greece